daphneOdera-618/IMLogic/README.md

 File: `generate/implicit_logical_memory_pair_mining.py`

-This script mines candidate `(L, S)` pairs where:
+This script mines candidate `(m_l, m_s)` pairs where:

-- `L` is the logically constraining memory
+- `m_l` is the logical memory that should constrain the answer
-- `S` is a competing or distractor memory
+- `m_s` is the semantic memory that is surface-level relevant to the query

-The mining prompt asks whether `S` conflicts with or is logically dominated by `L`, rather than merely being topically unrelated.
+The mining prompt asks whether `m_s` is logically dominated by `m_l`, rather than merely being topically unrelated.

 ### 3. QA Generation and Verification